 Diagnosis

-In animals, diagnosis is done by testing brain tissue after death.
-In humans, doctors rely on the history of the bite.
-By the time the virus shows up in human saliva or skin tests, it is usually too late to save the patient.
+In animals, a definitive diagnosis is done post-mortem by testing brain tissue for the virus.
+In humans, doctors rely entirely on the history of the animal bite and the prevalence of rabies in the local area.
+By the time the rabies virus can be reliably detected in human saliva, spinal fluid, or skin biopsies, it is almost always too late to save the patient.

 Treatment: The "Rabies Shot"

-There is no cure once symptoms start.
-Treatment is entirely preventative (PEP) given immediately after exposure:
+There is no known cure for rabies once symptoms begin.
+Therefore, treatment is entirely preventative (Post-Exposure Prophylaxis, or PEP) and must be given immediately after exposure:

 1. Rabies Immune Globulin (HRIG)